 The last resort for treating metatarsalgia in Singapore is surgery.
 The metatarsalgia surgery procedure, which is called Weil Osteotomy, involves making a cut through the metatarsal bone and realigning them.
 It is usually a day procedure under general anaesthesia, with a recovery period of 3-6 months, depending on your condition.

 If you have experienced or are currently experiencing the symptoms of metatarsalgia, then the best course of action is to schedule an appointment with a foot and ankle surgeon for proper diagnosis and treatment.
-OrthofootMD is an orthopaedic healthcare medical consultancy, sports medicine consultancy, and orthopaedic surgery clinic in Singapore that specialises in treating foot and ankle conditions, including metatarsalgia.
+OrthofootMD is an orthopaedic healthcare medical consultancy, sports medicine consultancy, and orthopaedic specialist in Singapore that specialises in treating foot and ankle conditions, including metatarsalgia.
 Book a consultation today to get started.